dynamsoft-docs/barcode-reader-docs/parameters/reference/msi-code-check-digit-calculation.md

 # MSICodeCheckDigitCalculation

-`MSICodeCheckDigitCalculation` is a parameter to specify the scheme used for calculating a check digit of an MSI barcode.
+`MSICodeCheckDigitCalculation` defines the scheme used for calculating a check digit of an MSI barcode.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |